Yes, it is definitely possible for a car accident to cause a pinched nerve.

 What is a Pinched Nerve?

-This medical term describes a situation in which your tissue applies too much force to the nerve it surrounds.
+Pinched nerves occur when your tissue applies too much force to the surrounding nerve, causing it to become squeezed or compressed.
 Pinched nerves can happen almost anywhere in your body, but the most common areas are the neck and back.

 Signs and Symptoms of a Pinched Nerve

-The most common symptoms of pinched nerves are as follows:
+The most common symptoms of pinched nerves are:

 - Numbness in the area of the nerve and the parts of the body that the nerve affects.